Ryuker/vue-crash-course/_notes/04_project.md

   - location  - String
   - link      - String

-## Job Card Component
+## Job Listing Component
-- added `components/JobCard.vue`
+- added `components/JobListing.vue`
-- copied over the JobCard HTML from the design in the JobCard template tag
+- copied over the JobListing HTML from the design in the JobCard template tag
 - imported card into `JobListings.vue`
-- specified props in JobCard to dynamically render data
+- specified props in JobListing to dynamically render data
   - and rendered this data inside the component in the proper places
-- specified JobCard attributes in JobListings
+- specified JobListing attributes in JobListings

 ## Define Props is Compiler Macro